nanochess/240pTestSuite_colecovision/Suite_manual.md

 ### Test Patterns > SMPTE Color Bars.

-Currently this test is an afterthought and it could be removed as the color levels hadn't been measured.
+Currently the color levels in this test haven't been measured.

 ### Test Patterns > Color Bleed Check.